Profile Type:

 Gaetano Montelione

 The unique strengths of our laboratory involve development of NMR methods and software for analysis of protein structures and dynamics, and in applying these methods in structure-function studies.
-As Director of the NIGMS-funded Northeast Structural Genomics Consortium (NESG) for 16 years (2000 - 2016), we lead a team that determined more than 1,200 3D structures by X-ray crystallography and NMR methods.
-Over the course of this project we developed expertise in protein expression and crystallization, and in reconstitution and structure determination of soluble proteins and membrane-associated lipoproteins.
-We also developed extensive experience in software development, creating a cost-efficient pipeline for protein sample and structure production, achieving the NIGMS project goal of total cost per structure deposited in the PDB of ~$50,000.
+As Director of the NIGMS-funded Northeast Structural Genomics Consortium (NESG) for 16 years (2000 – 2016), our lab lead a team that determined more than 1,200 3D structures by X-ray crystallography and NMR methods.
+Over the course of this project we developed expertise in protein expression and crystallization, and in reconstitution and structure determination of both soluble and integral membrane proteins.
+We also developed extensive experience in software development.
+The lab research programs span structural bioinformatics, protein expression and purification, X-ray crystallography, small-angle X-ray scattering (SAXS), and protein NMR with applications in cancer biology, virology, de novo protein design, integral membrane proteins, and drug development.